Skip to main content Skip to Chat

 • Use and treat the digital technology at JVH responsibility and respectfully

-Students are expected to follow classroom procedures for use of technological devices.
+Students are expected to follow classroom procedures for use of technological devices, and the school and district Code of Conduct.
 Any student not respecting these procedures in any class will be referred to administration.

 https://www.sd8.bc.ca/sites/default/files/AP%20810.1%20Acceptable%20Use%20of%20ICT_1.pdf